 Travelling to Sweden from Canada with the ETIAS visa waiver

 After receiving an approved ETIAS visa waiver, Canadians will be able to travel to Sweden and all the other 25 countries in the Schengen Area.
 To enter the zone, travellers will need to present their ETIAS registered passport.
-It is, however, recommended to keep a printed or digital copy of the visa waiver with you at all times during your trip.
+It is, however, recommended to keep a printed or digital copy of the visa waiver ready at all times during the trip.

 The ETIAS visa waiver will be valid for a period of 3 years and will allow the traveller to spend up to 90 days within any 180-day period in Sweden and the rest of the region.